unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
 Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial.
 The reports will be continuously updated as new data comes in.

 With ATSD, the user is able display the dataset in an easily understandable manner.
-The below figure shows employee compensation for each of the 23 industries.
+The below figure shows total statewide employee compensation for each of the above mentioned 23 industries.

 ![Figure 1](Images/Figure1.png)

-Using the ATSD default portal for this particular data.gov dataset, the user has the ability to filter for employee compensation by industry in Iowa to their liking.
+Using the ATSD default portal for this particular data.gov dataset, the user has the ability to filter the data to their liking.

 The following three filters are applied to the default portal:

 * First filter: allows the user to sort by compensation type.
 In the default portal, the only current option is to filter by thousand of US dollars.
 * Second filter: allows the user to filter between 23 industries.
 In the case above, all industries have been selected.
-* Third filter: allows the user to filter by industry groups (far, government and government enterprise, and private nonfarm).
+* Third filter: allows the user to filter by industry groups (farm, government and government enterprise, and private nonfarm).
 In the above case, all groups have been selected.

-The dataset can be sorted by industry group (farm, government and government enterprises, and private non-farm) or specific industry, and the user can easily toggle through comparing different scenarios.

 The below figure shows the output when **farm** is selected as the **[industry_type]** from the third filter.
-We can see that the total compensation for farming can fluctuates quite often.
+We can see that the total employee compensation for farming can fluctuates quite often.
 There does not seem to be a single pattern that repeats year over year, such as low amount of work in the winter (leading to low figures) and a high amount of work in the fall
 (leading to high figures).
 Rather, we can see that the farming industry is very sensitive to extraneous factors (such as bad weather), which can plunge the industry's overall numbers.